DANCEcollaborative/bazaar/README.md

                 - All files within subdirectory 'bazaar_docker_server/lobby'.
       - If you didn't use port '8000' for the step above, modify the line in file docker-compose.yml from ''- 8000:80' to '- YOUR_PORT:80'.

-- Install a Bazaar Docker agent on the server
+- Install and start a Bazaar Docker agent on the server
    - The agent’s name needs to end in “Agent” or “agent” — e.g., "WeatherAgent”.
    - Create a runnable .jar file and place it in the agent’s runtime/ directory.
 E.g., using Eclipse:
      - In Eclipse in the Package Explorer view, right click on the agent’s package name (e.g. ‘WeatherAgent’) and select “Export.”